zachfrancisco/CSARCH2-CS1/Ghub_pattern.md

 ---

 ## 4. Compatibility Justification
-For each part, explain compatibility and choices.
+- **CPU + Motherboard**: The Intel Core i9-14900K uses the LGA 1700 socket, which is fully supported by the MSI Pro Z790-A MAX WiFi DDR5 motherboard.
+This ensures proper compatibility and access to the latest chipset features.

-- **CPU + Motherboard**: Intel Core i9-14900K uses the LGA 1700 socket, which matches the MSI MAG Z790 Tomahawk Max WiFi Intel Motherboard.
+- **Cooler**: The Arctic Liquid Freezer III Pro 360 A-RGB is compatible with the LGA 1700 socket and easily fits inside the Fractal Design North XL case, providing efficient cooling even under heavy loads.
-- **Cooler**: The Arctic Liquid Freezer III Pro 360 AIO is compatible with the LGA 1700 socket and fits well in the spacious Fractal Design North XL case
+- **RAM**: The Corsair Vengeance RGB DDR5 64GB kit (2×32GB, 6000MHz) is supported by the motherboard’s DDR5 DIMM slots.
+With XMP (Extreme Memory Profile) enabled, the memory can run at its rated high speed for improved performance.
-- **RAM**: Corsair Vengeance DDR5 64GB (2×32GB) 6000MHz is fully supported by the motherboard’s DDR5 slots and since the motherboard supports XMP (Extreme Memory Profiles), overclocking the memory is available.
+- **Storage**: The WD Black SN850X 2TB NVMe Gen4 SSD installs directly into the motherboard’s M.2 slots, while the Samsung 870 EVO 2TB SATA SSD connects via standard SATA ports.
+Both are fully supported and complement each other for fast and ample storage.
-- **GPU**: Zotac Gaming RTX 5080 fits inside the Fractal North XL case.
-The motherboard provides the required PCIe x16 slot, and the 1000W PSU supplies sufficient power
+- **GPU**: The Zotac Gaming GeForce RTX 5080 fits comfortably inside the Fractal North XL case, and the MSI Pro Z790-A MAX motherboard provides the required PCIe x16 slot.
+The Corsair SF1000 1000W PSU delivers sufficient power for both the CPU and GPU.
-- **PSU**: Corsair SF1000 (1000W) provides reliable and efficient power delivery.
-It meets the GPU and CPU power requirements
+- **PSU**: The Corsair SF1000 (1000W, 80+ Platinum, SFX) provides stable and efficient power delivery.
+Despite its compact SFX form factor, it is fully capable of handling this high-performance system.
-- **Case + Cooling**: The Fractal North XL supports full-size ATX motherboards, large GPUs and multiple fans.
+- **Case + Cooling**: The Fractal Design North XL supports full-size ATX motherboards, large graphics cards, and multiple cooling solutions.
+Together with the Arctic P12 Pro PWM fans, the case ensures excellent airflow and quiet operation.

 ---